 How has Cheque used Declined in the Recent Years?

-It would be naive to think that the use of cheques as a form of payment is still universally popular, and it is a payment method that is on the decline.
+It is naive to believe that cheques are still widely accepted as a form of payment, and it is a method of payment that is on the decline.

 Why are fewer people using cheques?

-The time we were taken for funds to be transferred one major factor in the decline of cheque use but by no means the only one.
+The amount of time it took to transfer funds was a significant factor in the decline of cheque use, but it was not the only one.

 Why are Some Businesses Still Using Cheques for Payment?